SandraChangYS/Combined-passenger-and-parcel-delivery-problem-with-request-incompatibility/README.md

 This repository contains the instances used in this research, categorized by the number of requests:
 4, 6, 8, 10, 12, 14, 16, 18, 20, 40, 60, 80, and 100 requests.

-Each instance includes four types of distance matrices based on different service scenarios:
+Each instance includes four types of distance matrices based on different scenarios:
 SS, SC, CS, and CC.

 In addition, each instance comes with a corresponding set of parameters as described below: